darrenjw/blog/drafts/scala-glm.md

 Plenty of [documentation](https://github.com/darrenjw/scala-glm/blob/master/README.md) is available from the [scala-glm github repo](https://github.com/darrenjw/scala-glm) which I won't repeat here.
 But to give a rough idea of how things work, I'll run through an interactive session for the linear regression example.

-First, download a [dataset](https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise) from the [UCI ML Repository](http://archive.ics.uci.edu/ml/) to disk for subsequent analysis (caching the file on disk is good practice, as it avoids unnecessary load on the UCI server, and allows running the code off-line).
+First, download a [dataset](https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise) from the [UCI ML Repository](http://archive.ics.uci.edu/ml/) to disk for subsequent analysis (caching the file on disk is good practice, as it avoids unnecessary load on the UCI server, and allows running the code off-line):

 ```scala
 import scalaglm._